fx-giant/giant-documentations/visual/hierarchical-diagram.md

     ![Remove Level](./images/hierarchical-diagram/remove-level.PNG)

 ### Label Font Size
 - Font size of the label in the hierarchical can be set based on input.
-The accepted unit are all accepted css units (cm, mm, in, px, pt, em, ...).
+The accepted unit are all accepted css units (cm, mm, in, px, pt, em).

     ![Label Font Size](./images/hierarchical-diagram/label-font-size.PNG)